Historypin/shiftedstorage/README.md

 ### Let Others Join

-In order to let others join the network you will need to share a modified version of your `.env` file with them via a secure channel (e.g. WhatsApp or Signal).
+In order to let others join the network you will need to share a modified version of the compose file with them via a secure channel (e.g. WhatsApp or Signal).

-The provided `bootstrap.py` utility will read your existing `.env` file and execute some commands in your running docker containers to determine additional information for new nodes to use when bootstrapping into the network:
+The provided `bootstrap.py` utility will read your existing `compose.yml` and `.env` file and execute some commands in your running docker containers to determine additional information for new nodes to use when bootstrapping into the network:

 - Tailscale IP
 - IPFS Peer ID